 With investments in quantum technology rising, the number of quantum careers is also trending upward.
 Quantum-literate professionals hold roles across a variety of sectors including commercial industries, government, and academia, and the UK National Quantum Technologies Programme (NQTP) represents a £1 billion pound collaboration between these three stakeholders.

-But with so many dynamic and exciting quantum careers available, you might be wondering what you can do to stand out.
-In this blog, we’ve outlined five important skills, so whether you’re looking to further your career as a quantum researcher, commercialise new technologies within your business, or develop your quantum awareness to support innovation in a government/policy role, you’ll have the valuable insights you need to succeed.
+But with so many dynamic and exciting quantum technology careers available, you might be wondering what you can do to stand out.
+In this blog, we’ve outlined five important quantum skills, so whether you’re looking to further your career as a quantum researcher, commercialise new technologies within your business, or develop your quantum awareness to support innovation in a government/policy role, you’ll have the valuable insights and skills needed in quantum technology.

 2. Commercialisation

 Similarly, you’ll need to have some understanding of innovation management theories and frameworks.
-In order to successfully commercialise quantum technologies, you’ll need to know how organisations:
+To successfully commercialise quantum technologies, you’ll need to know how organisations:

 3. Communication